Avvvvvvie/beavergang-mc/README.md

 Have you ever wanted to play beaver gang in minecraft?
 No?
 Well now you can.

-This is not a guided sort of mini-game, but

 ## How to use:
 After putting the datapack and the resource pack in their respective folder, run `function gang:setup`.
 If you run `function gang:reset`, you will automatically get some decks and piles (it also removes all previously existing decks/cards).
 You will get a settings "block" to place.
 It can switch between: